Introduction: Weaponization of fear.

 Terrorism and National Security

 The global threat of terrorism has provided Australian politicians with a pretext to implement extensive surveillance and security measures.
 While national security is a legitimate and critical government function, the opaque nature of these policies often leads to concerns over their scope and the potential infringement on civil liberties.
-The fear of terrorism is used to justify broad powers that may go beyond what is necessary, with little transparency or public accountability.
+The weaponization of fear of terrorism is used to justify broad powers that may go beyond what is necessary, with little transparency or public accountability.

 Corporate Fearmongering